Sam-Sims/ambigviz/README.md

 # Ambigviz

 ambigviz is a tool for rapidly scanning and visualising ambiguous/mixed bases at given positions in a BAM file.
 It was initially written to examine intrahost diversity / co-infection in SARS-CoV-2 samples however it can be used for any BAM file (and scales well thanks to Rust).
-It uses strict filtering options by default to avoid sequencing artifacts and contamination/sequencing errors, The idea is to rapidly produce plots that are "presentation-ready" for further communication and discussion.
+It uses strict filtering options by default to avoid sequencing artifacts and contamination/sequencing errors, The idea is to rapidly produce plots that are "presentation-ready".

 It provides a simple command line interface and requires at minimum a BAM file only.